mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 # Deploying the Docker container

 Deploying the container requires a bit of indirection.
 GCP doesn't allow you to deploy a Docker image directly.
-Instead, you use GCE to spin up a full virtual machine (VM), run Docker on that VM, and then run your Docker image in a container in that VM.
-Fortunately, GCP offers tools to make this process pretty easy.
+Instead, you use GCE to spin up a full virtual machine (VM), run Docker on that VM, and then GCE runs your Docker image in a container in that VM.
+Fortunately, GCP's tools simplify this process.

-GCE VMs do not allow inbound HTTP traffic by default.
-To allow it, you must create a firewall rule that accepts TCP connections on port 80 (the standard port for plaintext HTTP traffic).
+GCE VMs forbid inbound HTTP traffic by default.
+To allow it, create a firewall rule that accepts TCP connections on port 80 (the standard port for plaintext HTTP traffic).

 An easy way to do this is to apply the rule to any VM with the tag `http-server`: